b1nzeex/rce.js/README.md

 const rce = new RCEManager({
   authMethod: "manual", // Can set to "manual" or "file" - manual requires a "refreshToken" in the AuthOptions and must be updated everytime you restart your application, file handles auth through a txt file which stores your refresh token
   refreshToken: "", // Obtained via the G-PORTAL website, scroll to the bottom of this documentation for a guide on obtaining this
-  logLevel: LogLevel.INFO, // Uses "INFO" by default if left blank
+  logLevel: LogLevel.Info, // Uses "Info" by default if left blank
   servers: [
     {
       identifier: "server1", // A unique name for your server to be recognised by